 Why is Abraham so important?

-The book of Genesis tells the story of why is Abraham is important to Christianity: Abraham’s life from the moment the Lord crossed His path with his and radically changed his life.
+The book of Genesis tells why Abraham is essential to Christianity: Abraham’s life from the moment the Lord crossed His path with his and radically changed his life.
 Although the sacred writer does not attempt to provide a detailed biography, he presents numerous episodes showing the holy Patriarch’s deep faith and how he let God manifest Himself in his life.

 Abram is important, being God’s direct friend and intercessor.
 And because he knew how to obey God, he became a model of the Christian faith.
 Abraham listened to God’s command and followed it without paying much attention to the circumstances.